gopikrish1202/HotelReservationSystem/README.md

-# Hotel Reservation System Project - Console Based (Java, MySQL)
+# Hotel Reservation System - Console Based Project(Java, MySQL)

 🌞 Hey everyone!
 This is SRIRANGA GOPIKRISHNA G, and I'm excited to share my Hotel Reservation System project—a console-based application developed using Java and MySQL.